ssube/isolex/docs/workflow.md

 Generally update dependencies one (or a related few) at a time.
 Try not to update dev and prod dependencies at the same time.
 Be careful updating native dependencies, although the container build will ensure the correct binaries are available.

+Dependency versions [should be pinned](https://greenkeeper.io/faq.html#pinning-versions) to a single numeric version so that Greenkeeper will create PRs for changes.
+Otherwise, updates will not change the package version, so a new lock file will not be created.